drajnish/backend/Readme.md

 - Whenever we have to use middleware or configure something then we use 'app.use()' e.g, app.use(cors())

+  - .use() is a method used to define middleware functions that can intercept requests and perform actions before passing control to the next middleware or the route handler.

+    - **Global Middleware**: When you use .use() without specifying a route, it will apply the middleware to all incoming requests.
+    - **Route-Specific Middleware**: You can also pass a route path as the first argument to .use(), making the middleware apply only to requests that match that path.

               When you "mount" middleware, you are telling your app to use a specific function or functions for a certain part of your website, like a specific URL.So, if a request comes in and the beginning of the requested URL matches the specified path, the middleware will be executed.
 If it doesn’t match, that middleware won’t run.

       This helps you organize your code and apply different behaviors depending on the URL.

 - About '**BSON data**' :